High Blood Pressure Hypertension

 Cardiovascular diseases that can be caused by atheroma include:

 - With diabetes.
-This is the case in both type 1 and type 2 diabetes.
-However, it is even more common in those with type 2 diabetes.
+This is the case for type 1 diabetes but it is even more common in those with type 2 diabetes.

 - Of African-Caribbean origin.